-Supernus Pharmaceuticals, Inc. Consolidated Financial Statements Years ended December 31, 2009, 2010 and 2011
+Use these links to rapidly review the document Table of Contents Supernus Pharmaceuticals, Inc. Consolidated Financial Statements Years ended December 31, 2009, 2010 and 2011 and the unaudited nine months ended September 30, 2011 and 2012

-As filed with the Securities and Exchange Commission on April 30, 2012
+As filed with the Securities and Exchange Commission on November 14, 2012

-Registration No. 333-171375
+Registration No. 333-